opencog/atomspace/examples/pattern-matcher/README.md

 main features.

 * simple.scm: A basic introduction to pattern matching.
+* choice.scm: Using the ChoiceLink to explore alternatives.
 * gsn.scm: Calling arbitrary functions upon a match.
 * gpn.scm: Calling arbitrary functions to decide a match.
 * sequence.scm: Using GPN's to execute a sequence of tasks.